2010 NASCAR Camping World Truck Series

 Todd Bodine, the 2010 Camping World Truck Series champion.

 Aric Almirola came in second behind Bodine by 207 points.

 Johnny Sauter finished third in the championship.

 Austin Dillon, the Camping World Truck Series Rookie of the Year.

 Toyota won their fifth consecutive manufacturers' championship with 193 points and 15 wins.

-The 2010 NASCAR Camping World Truck Series was the sixteenth season of the third highest stock car racing series in the United States.
-Beginning at Daytona International Speedway, the season included twenty-five races, which ended with the Ford 200 at Homestead-Miami Speedway.
+The 2010 NASCAR Camping World Truck Series was the sixteenth season of the NASCAR Camping World Truck Series, a pickup truck racing series sanctioned and run by NASCAR.
+Beginning at Daytona International Speedway, the season included twenty-five races, which ended with the Ford 200 at Homestead–Miami Speedway.
 During the 2009 off season, NASCAR announced few calendar changes, returning to Darlington Raceway for the first time in six years.
 Kyle Busch Motorsports won the owners' championship in their inaugural season, while Todd Bodine won the drivers' championship during the Lucas Oil 150 at Phoenix International Raceway, one race before the final.
 Toyota won the manufacturers' championship with 193 points.